OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/datepart-function.md

 ## Remarks

-You can use the **DatePart** function to evaluate a date and return a specific interval of time.
+Use the **DatePart** function to evaluate a date and return a specific interval of time.
 For example, you might use **DatePart** to calculate the day of the week or the current hour.

 The _firstdayofweek_ argument affects calculations that use the "w" and "ww" interval symbols.